jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

     (d) an obligation to make payment in the currency of a country other than New Zealand:
     (e) a security in respect of which any amount payable is payable in a country other than New Zealand or in a foreign currency
   - **Governor** means the Governor of the Bank appointed under this Act
-  - **holding company** means a holding company within the meaning of sections 158 and 158A of the Companies Act 1955 or sections 5 and 6 of the Companies Act 1993, as the case may be
+  - **holding company** means a holding company within the meaning of section 5 of the Companies Act 1993
   - **home country supervisor** means any central bank, authority, or body in any country other than New Zealand that exercises functions in relation to a parent bank or an overseas incorporated registered bank that correspond with, or are similar to, those conferred on the Bank under Part 5
   - **home jurisdiction** means,—
     (a) in the case of an overseas person that is a body corporate, the country in which that body is incorporated: